pagkly/Zed/Investopedia3/Short Selling.md

 ### Technical Indicators Confirm the Bearish Trend

-Short sales may also have a higher probability of success when the bearish trend is confirmed by multiple [technical indicators](https://www.investopedia.com/terms/t/technicalindicator.asp).
+Short sales may also have a higher probability of success when the bearish trend is confirmed by multiple [[technical indicators]](https://www.investopedia.com/terms/t/technicalindicator.asp).
 These indicators could include a breakdown below a key long-term support level or a bearish moving average crossover like the “death cross.”
 An example of a bearish moving average crossover occurs when a stock's 50-day moving average falls below its 200-day moving average.
-A [moving average](https://www.investopedia.com/terms/m/movingaverage.asp) is merely the average of a stock's price over a set period of time.
+A [[moving average]](https://www.investopedia.com/terms/m/movingaverage.asp) is merely the average of a stock's price over a set period of time.
 If the current price breaks the average, either down or up, it can signal a new trend in price.

 ### Valuations Reach Elevated Levels Amid Rampant Optimism